-The consolidated financial statements comprise the financial statements of the Company and its subsidiary as of December 31, 2013 and 2012.
+The consolidated financial statements comprise the financial statements of the Company and its subsidiary as of December 31, 2014 and 2013 and for each of the three years in the period ended December 31, 2014.

 Subsidiaries are all entities over which the Company or its subsidiary has control.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if and only if the Group has: